Hulk Hogan

 Hulk Hogan in the movie 'Suburban Commando'

-Hulk also made an appearance in the TV series "Baywatch", playing himself.
+Hogan also appeared in the TV series "Baywatch," playing himself.

-Hogan gained even more fame after the release of the series "Thunder in Paradise" (1993), in which he played the lead role.
+Hogan gained even more fame with the release of the series "Thunder in Paradise" (1993), where he played the lead role.
 The show became so popular that it spawned two full-length films: "Thunder in Paradise II" (1994) and "Thunder in Paradise III" (1995).

 Hulk Hogan in the series 'Thunder in Paradise'